Symmetric non-Hermitian skin effect with emergent nonlocal correspondence

-with the spin up and down states defined as $|\uparrow\rangle=|1,-1\rangle$ and $|\downarrow\rangle=|1,0\rangle$ in the $F=1$ manifold.
+To see the experimental feasibility of the proposed models, we take the 2D model in Eq.~\eqref{eq.2Dmodelmain} as example.
+The experimental scheme illustrated by Fig.~\ref{Fig.2Dmain}(d) realizes a cold-atom $^{\rm{87}} \rm{Rb}$ system with Hamiltonian = with the spin up and down states defined as $|\uparrow\rangle=|1,-1\rangle$ and $|\downarrow\rangle=|1,0\rangle$ in the $F=1$ manifold.
 The non-Hermiticity comes from the damping of spin down state that could be effectively realized by the transition from spin down state to an excited atomic state with a short lifetime~\cite{Jo2022}, as induced by the $\sigma^+$ polarized loss beam, and the loss rate could be calibrated when the Raman beam is absent.
 The optical lattice potential $V(\vec{r})= V_{0x}\cos^2(k_0x)+V_{0y}\cos^2(k_0y)$ (with $V_{0x/y}\propto |\vec{E}_{x/y}^2|$) is driven by the standing waves along the 2D directions, and the Raman potential $M_R(\vec{r})=\bigr(M_{0x}\cos(k_0x)+M_{0y}\cos(k_0y)\bigr)e^{i\vec{K}\cdot\vec{r}}$ describes the two-photon processes (inset of Fig.~\ref{Fig.2Dmain}(d)) induced by the standing waves and running wave beam as $(M_{0x},M_{0y})\propto (E_{R}E_x,E_y E_{R})$ (see more details in Supplementary Material~\cite{SM}).
 Here the running wave beam $E_R$ is tilted to avoid the spatial symmetries coinciding with the boundary geometry~\cite{Fang2022}.
 Within the s-band tight-binding approximation, we can effectively reduce Eq.~\eqref{eq.2Dcontinousmain} to the lattice model in Eq.~\eqref{eq.2Dmodelmain} (up to an overall energy shift $-i\gamma_\downarrow/2$), with the coefficients given by~\cite{SM} $t_0=\int d^2\vec{r} \phi_{s}(\vec{r})[\frac{\hbar^2\vec{\nabla}^2}{2m}-V(\vec{r})]\phi_{s}(\vec{r}-a\vec{e}_k)$ and $t_{so}^k=\int d^2\vec{r} \phi_{s}(\vec{r})M_R(\vec{r})\phi_{s}(\vec{r}-a\vec{e}_k)$, where $\phi_s$ is the s-band Wannier function.
 These coefficients are well controllable by tuning the beams independently.
 Note that while the symmetric NHSE exists as long as the damping term appears, the loss rate $\gamma_{\downarrow}$ should be neither too small or large compared with $t_{0,\rm so}$ since the system recovers the Hermiticity in the two extremes and the the skin effects are hard to observe~\cite{SM}.
 According to the previous studies~\cite{LiuPan2018, Jo2022} and the calculation with tight-binding approximation, here the appropriate parameters can be taken that $V_{0x/y}= 4,M_{0x/y}= 1,\delta=0.1,\gamma_\downarrow=0.1$ in the unit of the recoil energy $E_r=\frac{\hbar^2k_r^2}{2m}$, which give $t_{0}\approx 0.17,t_{so}^{x/y}\approx 0.07$ and $m_z=0.05$.
 The numerical results of the model with similar parameters given in Fig.~\ref{Fig.2Dmain} show the clear existence of NHSE in this regime.
 It is ready to know that the 1D model of Eq.~\eqref{eq.1Dmodelmain} can be realized by reducing the above lattice and Raman induced spin-orbit coupling to the 1D regime.
 Further, the 3D model can be obtained by introducing the damping term to the 3D optical Raman lattice~\cite{Liu2020,LiuPan2021}, which shall realize the 3D non-hermitian Weyl semimetal.